oxinabox/oxinabox.github.io/_posts/2017-01-24-JuliaML-and-TensorFlow-Tuitorial.md

     global W = get_variable("weights", [n_hidden, n_classes], Float32)
     global B = get_variable("bias", [n_classes], Float32)
 end;
 {% endhighlight %}

+{% highlight plaintext %}
+W tensorflow/core/platform/cpu_feature_guard.cc:45] The TensorFlow library wasn't compiled to use SSE4.2 instructions, but these are available on your machine and could speed up CPU computations.
+W tensorflow/core/platform/cpu_feature_guard.cc:45] The TensorFlow library wasn't compiled to use AVX instructions, but these are available on your machine and could speed up CPU computations.
+W tensorflow/core/platform/cpu_feature_guard.cc:45] The TensorFlow library wasn't compiled to use FMA instructions, but these are available on your machine and could speed up CPU computations.

+{% endhighlight %}

 We now want to hook the input `X` into an RNN, made using `LSTMCell`s.